-Midwives may be contracted by a third party to provide an assessment of a woman who is not in their care, such as for legal, insurance or other administrative purposes.
-When this occurs, the usual midwife-woman professional relationship does not exist.
-In this situation, midwives must:
+Nurses may be contracted by a third party to provide an assessment of a person who is not in their care, such as for legal, insurance or other administrative purposes.
+When this occurs the usual nurse-person professional relationship does not exist.
+In this situation, nurses must:

-- a. explain to the woman their professional area of practice, role, and the purpose, nature and extent of the assessment to be performed - b. anticipate and seek to correct any misunderstandings the woman may have about the nature and purpose of the assessment and report, and - c. inform the woman and/or her referring health professional of any unrecognised, serious problems that are discovered during the assessment, as a matter of duty-of-care.
+- a. explain to the person their professional area of practice, role, and the purpose, nature and extent of the assessment to be performed - b. anticipate and seek to correct any misunderstandings the person may have about the nature and purpose of the assessment and report, and - c. inform the person and/or their referring health professional of any unrecognised, serious problems that are discovered during the assessment, as a matter of duty-of-care.